ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-2.md

 SR-IOV Network Device Plugin supports running in a virtualized environment.
 However, not all device selectors are applicable as the VFs are passthrough to the VM without any association to their respective PF, hence any device selector that relies on the association between a VF and its PF will not work and therefore the pfNames and rootDevices extended selectors will not work in a virtual deployment.
 The common selector pciAddress can be used to select the virtual device.

 #### Configuring SR-IOV Resources
-perform the following steps on the bare-metal host for enabling SR-IOV.
+Perform the following steps on the bare-metal host for enabling SR-IOV.

-Enable SR-IOV in BIOS settings.
+- Enable SR-IOV in BIOS settings.

-Execute the following command to append iommu.passthrough=1 option.
+- Execute the following command to append iommu.passthrough=1 option.
 GRUB_CMLINE_LINUX in /etc/default/grub

-Run the grub-mkconfig -o /boot/grub/grub.cfg script to update boot partitions grub configuration file.
+- Run the grub-mkconfig -o /boot/grub/grub.cfg script to update boot partitions grub configuration file.

 Reboot Linux to reflect the changes.